 http://www.ncbi.nlm.nih.gov/pubmed/35030335?tool=bestpractice.com

-Chemotherapy regimens should be chosen in the context of the patient's performance status (PS), medical comorbidities, toxicity profile, and tumor biomarker expression.[26]National Comprehensive Cancer Network.
+Chemotherapy regimens should be chosen in the context of the patient's performance status (PS), medical comorbidities, toxicity profile, and tumour biomarker expression.[39]National Comprehensive Cancer Network.
 NCCN clinical practice guidelines in oncology: gastric cancer [internet publication].

 https://www.nccn.org/guidelines/category_1

-First-line treatment: HER2 overexpression negative adenocarcinoma
+First-line treatment: HER2 over-expression negative adenocarcinoma

-Treatment with immune checkpoint inhibitors, combined with fluoropyrimidine- and platinum-based chemotherapy, is specifically preferred for HER2-negative tumors expressing PD-L1 having a combined positive score of 1+.[26]National Comprehensive Cancer Network.
+Treatment with immune checkpoint inhibitors, combined with fluoropyrimidine- and platinum-based chemotherapy, is specifically preferred for HER2-negative tumours expressing PD-L1 having a combined positive score of 1+.[39]National Comprehensive Cancer Network.
 NCCN clinical practice guidelines in oncology: gastric cancer [internet publication].

 https://www.nccn.org/guidelines/category_1